Khiri Travel Insider Tip: Islands in a Sea of Challenges

 The first thing many travelers think about before coming to experience Southeast Asia is spending time on a beach enjoying some time detached from the rest of the world.
 However, with the rapid development of tourism in Indochina, some of the region’s most popular islands are changing dramatically.
 An increase in infrastructure projects and the arrival of big-brand hotels is contributing to the changing face of these idyllic getaways.

 However, it’s not all doom and gloom – tourism can and does have a positive effect on these destinations as well.
 The Indochinese peninsula is home to an array of islands of different sizes and different stages of development.
-On Phu Quoc, in the south of Vietnam and Indochina’s largest island, you can see how the arrival of travelers has led to improvement in infrastructure.
+On Phu Quoc, in the south of Vietnam and Indochina’s largest island, you can see how the arrival of travelers has led to the improvement in infrastructure.
 The need for roads, hotels and restaurants created jobs for the local population and attracted professionals from Vietnam’s larger cities.
 Even consultants from Europe came to the island to share their knowledge and expertise with the local population.

 Cat Ba Island in North Vietnam’s Ha Long Bay is another case.
 The arrival of tourism brought both opportunities and challenges.
 The island is home to several development programs– the WWF, Fauna & Flora International and the United Nations Development Program (UNDP).
 These international NGOs have all run projects on the island.
 The overall aim is ensure the environment is preserved, the cultural authenticity remains unspoiled and economic operations that provide benefits to the communities and alleviate poverty continue.